Cuperino/LEGO-EV3-Image-Scanner/README.md

 * Copyright is shared between the University of Puerto Rico at Arecibo and myself.

 ## Disclaimers
+* I developed this for fun as part of an Introduction to Robotics class from the University of Puerto Rico at Arecibo.
 * This scanner is loosely based on the printer from “[The Unofficial LEGO MINDSTORMS NXT 2.0 Inventor’s Guide](http://robotsquare.com/books/inventors-guide/)”.
 * LEGO, MINDSTORMS, MINDSTORMS EV3, MINDSTORMS NXT are trademarks and/or copyrights of the LEGO Group.
 Use of them does not imply any affiliation with or endorsement by them.